 Whilst most mushroom identifications can be provided down to the genus level within 1 hour, the ability to provide an identification will depend on the mushroom sample and the quality of the photographs taken.
 In the event that an identification is not possible the payment is non-refundable; however if our team believes that the sample or images available are unlikely to lead to an identification, we will inform you prior to forwarding to our mycologist.

 Are you a 24-hour service?

 Yes, we provide a 24-hour service to Animal Poisons Centre registered veterinary practices who require support with managing poisoned patients.
-After hours, your call will be diverted to our on-call poisons specialist.
+After hours, your call will be diverted to our on-call Poisons Information Consultant.